 Invest Your Money

-You should talk to a financial adviser about which funds to choose.
+After you have funded your emergency account, invest the rest of the money.
+Find a good financial adviser to help.
+One way to invest the money is to choose quality mutual funds with a good earnings track record and low fees that match your risk tolerance and investing objectives.
 You may find a financial adviser through your bank or through referrals from a friend.
-Mutual funds spread the risk over several stocks, but you should also diversify your investments over a few different mutual funds, and mutual fund types in order to minimize your risk.
+Mutual funds spread the risk over several stocks, but you should also diversify your investments over a few different mutual funds and mutual fund types in order to minimize your risk.

-Another option to consider is purchasing a home.
-If you have not already purchased a home this money may make an excellent down payment for the home or purchase it outright.
+If you don't already own a home, this money may make an excellent down payment for the home or to purchase it outright.
 You may choose to invest a large portion of the money and use some of it on a down payment.
-If you do purchase the home outright you should invest the amount that would be your house payment each month so that you can really begin building wealth.
-Additionally owning a home outright can make the money you earn each paycheck do more and make it easier to add to your investments.
+If you do purchase the home outright and have funds remaining, invest the amount that would have been your house payment each month so that you can really begin building wealth.
+Additionally, owning a home outright can free up the money you earn each paycheck so you can add additional money to your investments.

 Take Care of Your Financial Responsibilities